-Labor Day weekend is one of my favorite times of year.
-It’s the start of the college football season and it’s also a time for all of us to step back and reflect on what it is we’re doing for a living.
+It is important for all of us to take a step back from time to time reflect on what it is we’re doing for a living.

 Is my work fulfilling and am I doing my job to the best of my ability?